 All sales are final.

 The successful applicant accepts the property in its present "as is" condition and releases the Oakland County Treasurer's Office, its officers, employees and agents from all liability arising from any condition of the premises, whether now known or subsequently discovered, including, but not limited to all claims based on environmental contamination of the premises.
+Please note- Quiet Title Action may be required if you plan to sell the property.

 If there are multiple bids, a request for highest and best offers will be requested on all complete and eligible applications.